What Is Peripheral Artery Disease (PAD)?

 Patients describe it as a cramping, aching, or heaviness in the calf muscles—sometimes the thighs or buttocks—that appears predictably when they walk and disappears within a few minutes of rest.
 Then they walk again, and it comes back.
 This pattern—pain with walking, relief with rest—is one of the most common Peripheral Artery Disease symptoms.

-Why does this happen?
-When your leg muscles work during walking, they demand more oxygen.
-But the narrowed arteries cannot deliver enough blood to meet that demand.
 The muscles shift to a backup energy process that produces lactic acid as a byproduct.
 That lactic acid buildup is what creates the pain.
 When you rest, the demand drops, lactic acid clears, and the pain goes away.

 Many of my patients tell me they thought it was just “getting old.”
 I understand.
 But if your pain follows this precise pattern, where walking brings it on and rest relieves it, please do not ignore it.